exonum/exonum-doc/src/architecture/storage.md

 !!! note "Example"
-    Key `key` at the table named `BTC` (`0x42 0x54 0x43` in ASCII) at the table group `0x03` for the service with ID `0x00 0x01` matches the following key in the LevelDB map (and currently also in the RocksDB map):
+    Key `key` at the table named `BTC` (`0x42 0x54 0x43` in ASCII) at the table group `0x03` for the service with ID `0x00 0x01` matches the following key in the LevelDB and RocksDB maps:

     ```none
     0x00 0x01 | 0x03 | 0x42 0x54 0x43 | key